 - Tales from Ottawa County’s Past – Saturday, August 17, 2019

 In cooperation with Playmakers Civic Theatre, the first OCHS Story Telling project was held as part of the Port Clinton Lighthouse & Maritime Festival.
 Moderated by Kathleen Giesler, music was provided by Patrick Fleming and Alex Hefner.
-The program included (1) “Water”, written and told by Patrick O’Keeffe; (2) “The Day The Rebels Came”, written by Rich Norgard and told by Susan Doell; (3) “Donkeys on Middle Bass”, written by Martha Dykes and told by Debbie Gordon; (4) “Boat Trip and Violent Lake Erie Storm in 2006”, written and told by Tepp Dunham; and (5) “Early 30s at Eagle Beach”, written and told by Richard Dunham.
+The program included (1) “Water”, written and told by Patrick O’Keeffe; (2) “The Day The Rebels Came”, written by Rich Norgard and told by Susan Doell; (3) “Donkeys on West Sister Island”, written by Martha Dykes and told by Debbie Gordon; (4) “Boat Trip and Violent Lake Erie Storm in 2006”, written and told by Tepp Dunham; and (5) “Early 30s at Eagle Beach”, written and told by Richard Dunham.
 Here’s a few action snapshots (photos courtesy Kathy Leonard):

 In partnership with the Ohio History Connection, the Ottawa County Historical Society brought a County-themed Ohio History Barn to Ottawa County honoring Commodore Oliver Hazard Perry.
 The Ohio History Connection project is to have a County-themed painted barn in each of Ohio’s 88 counties.
 Their last project was Sandusky County’s Rutherford B. Hayes Ohio History Barn in Fremont.